 What Is an A1c Test?

-The hemoglobin A1c test tells you your average level of blood sugar over the past 2 to 3 months.
-It's also called HbA1c, glycated hemoglobin test, and glycohemoglobin.
+The hemoglobin A1c test tells you your average level of blood sugar over the past 2-3 months.
+It's also called HbA1c, the glycated hemoglobin test, or glycohemoglobin.
 It’s a lot like a baseball player's season batting average.
 A single game doesn't tell you how a player is performing in their career.
-And 1 day's test results don't give you the complete picture of how your treatment is working.
+Similarly, one day's test results don't give you the complete picture of how your treatment is working.

 The sugar in your blood is called glucose.
 When glucose builds up in your blood, it binds to the hemoglobin in your red blood cells.
 The A1c test measures how much glucose is bound.

 Red blood cells live for about 3 months, so the test shows the average level of glucose in your blood for the past 3 months.

 If your glucose levels have been high over recent weeks, your hemoglobin A1c test will be higher.